TheThingSystem/steward/nodewiki/steward/Philosophy.md

 security is your responsibility.
 Of course,
-if you run the steward distribution on dedicated hardware, your much less likely to have problems.
+if you run the steward distribution on dedicated hardware, you are much less likely to have problems.

 All client communications to the steward are encrypted, but you need to use a real passphrase manager, such as [1Password](https://agilebits.com/onepassword), with your clients.

+**NOTE THAT ENCRYPTION IS NOT YET ENABLED**

 The steward will use "security" is available with the device, but speaking candidly: given the state of today's device security, that's not saying much.